 There are plenty of fascinating things to do at Tintagel Castle, an ancient site that is famous for its gripping Arthurian legends and spectacular dramatic location.
 Visitors love learning about the captivating legends of King Arthur as well as discovering the castles fascinating history which dates back to the Dark Ages.
 Highlights of a visit include discovering the ruins of the ancient castle, learning about the legends and history in the informative exhibition centre and taking in the breathtaking natural scenery, including Merlin’s Cave and Tintagel beach.
 Situated in the Cornwall region of southwest England, Tintagel is located in the rural countryside 60 miles from the city of Exeter.
-Many people choose to take a guided tour to Tintagel, combining a visit with other major attractions in the area.

 Things to do at Tintagel Castle: